ecmwf/earthkit-data/docs/guide/data_format/grib.rst

 GRIB is the WMO's format for binary gridded data consisting of GRIB messages, which in the earthkit terminology are called **fields**.
 The earthkit-data GRIB interface is based on :xref:`eccodes` and can handle both GRIB `edition 1 <https://community.wmo.int/activity-areas/wmo-codes/manual-codes/grib-edition-1>`_ and `edition 2 <https://library.wmo.int/index.php?lvl=notice_display&id=10684>`_.

-Fieldsets
+Fieldlists
 +++++++++++

 We can read/retrieve GRIB data with :func:`from_source <data-sources>`.
-The resulting object will be a :obj:`FieldSet <data.readers.grib.index.FieldSet>` representing a list of :obj:`GribFields <data.readers.grib.codes.GribField>`, which we can iterate through:
+The resulting object will be a :obj:`FieldList <data.readers.grib.index.FieldList>` representing a list of :obj:`GribFields <data.readers.grib.codes.GribField>`, which we can iterate through:

 .. code-block:: python